The Legend of Kyrandia: Malcolm's Revenge: Plot

 Upon arriving, Malcolm climbs down the edge, only to knock himself out and recover in Limbo, entrapped as a servant to the realm's queen.
 Managing to reach the Underworld, Malcolm is released from the collar the queen uses to summon him, but learns he cannot stay.
 Given transport to the surface, Malcolm returns to Kyrandia, in the process reuniting with Stewart.
 At this point, Malcolm is forced to decide on which conscience to have, or to have both work for him.
 After dealing with the matter, Malcolm discovers Kyrandia in ruins, and the pirates in control after using the spell Malcolm found.
 Deciding to save the kingdom from his actions, Malcolm tricks the pirates' captain into accepting a gem for part of a ransom and giving him the collar, ending the pirates' rule.

-Seeking to prove to Kyrandia he was innocent of murders of their former rulers, Malcolm finds the means to summon William's spirit, and using him in his trial amongst the inhabitants.
+Seeking to prove to Kyrandia he was innocent of the murders of their former rulers, Malcolm finds the means to summon William's spirit, and using him in his trial amongst the inhabitants.
 William proves to Brandon and Kallak that Malcolm was innocent, explaining he died as the result of a cursed blade that killed anyone of royal Kyrandian blood that handled it, while revealing Malcolm to be his cousin.
 Embarrassed, Kallak and Brandon grant Malcolm a pardon for his crimes, allowing him to finally enjoy his freedom.
 As he prepares to take a nap, Malcolm is suddenly confronted by the head warden of the kingdom's prison who presents to him his son, much to his shock.